aleusai/cytoscape-tree-editor/README.md

 To use the app do the following:

+0) Clone this repository and cahnge directory into it

 1) Run ```npm install``` (the force flag might be required for those packages that are not yet compatible with the latest React version, this will be resolved eventually)

 2) Run ```npm run build --profile; npm run postbuild```  (development build, you can also run the production build in case)